seastan/lotr-lcg-set-generator/README.md

 - `Yellow` (`Presentation` only)

 Please note, that not all card types and spheres are currently supported by Strange Eons.

+To choose the promo template for a hero, put "Promo" into `Adventure` column.

 **Special Icons**